 Background and Objectives: Magnesium is a critical nutrient for crop development and grain production that is commonly found to be in moderate to high ranges throughout the Mississippi Delta.
+Typically, the percentage of readily available potassium is low and limited to that held on cation exchange sites on clay colloids and what is dissolved in the soil solution.
 High soil magnesium exacerbates the already low percentage of available potassium by super-saturating exchange sites with its double positive charge and essentially crowding out the potassium ions.
 This magnesium induced antagonism is known and generally addressed by increasing potassium rates in fertility recommendations.
-New knowledge suggests negative effects extending beyond that of simple potassium antagonism.
+New knowledge suggests that high magnesium levels could be a more widespread issue than previously considered, with negative effects extending beyond that of simple potassium antagonism.
 High magnesium can also negatively impact soil structure and related functions.
-As clay particles disaggregate (i.e., disperse) under high magnesium conditions soil pore space decreases resulting in crusting and compaction thereby reducing soil aeration and water infiltration/internal drainage.
+Recent studies point towards magnesium induced soil disaggregation as the underlying process.
+As clay particles disaggregate (i.e. disperse) under high magnesium conditions soil pore space decreases resulting in crusting and compaction thereby reducing soil aeration and water infiltration/internal drainage.

 Of 17,204 soil samples collected by Southern Ag in 2019, 60% had base saturation magnesium levels greater than 20%, which may be considered "high.
 This data served as initial justification for further investigation through this project.
 The second piece of evidence suggesting a closer look into magnesium is associated with the Mississippi River Alluvial Aquifer (MRVA).
-Historic analysis of over 2,000 MRVA multi-state water quality samples shows a mean magnesium concentration of 25.8 ppm.
-Using this concentration, we estimated the amount of magnesium added to be 56.3 lbs/acre/year.
+Historic analysis of over 2,000 MRVA multi-state water quality samples show a mean magnesium concentration of 25.8 ppm.
+Using this concentration, we estimated the amount of magnesium added to be 56.3 lbs/acre/year using some basic water use and yield assumptions.

-Gypsum is a by-product commonly used to remediate soils by improving soil structure.
+Gypsum (calcium sulfate dihydrate) is a by-product commonly used to remediate soils by improving soil structure and infiltration.
 This is achieved as sulfur contained in the gypsum binds with magnesium freeing up exchange sites which are replaced by calcium.
 Although gypsum may be a viable option for improving soil properties under high magnesium conditions the effect or potential improvement in soybean yield is unknown.
-Additionally, several Delta area growers expressed interest in liquid calcium applied via broadcast spray and through irrigation water to improve soil tilth.
+In addition to gypsum, several Delta area growers expressed interest in liquid calcium applied via broadcast spray and through irrigation water to improve soil tilth.
+This project was modified to incorporate that objective.

-OBJECTIVE(S): The intent of this project is to determine the situations and extent that high magnesium is impacting soybean yield and to support location specific management strategies that generate a positive ROI.
+OBJECTIVE(S): The overall aim of this project is to determine the situations and extent that high magnesium is impacting soybean yield and to support location specific management strategies that generate a positive ROI.

 - 1. Determine factors driving situations where soil magnesium negatively impacts soybean yield. - 2.
 Assess irrigation water magnesium levels across different zones of aquifer decline. - 3.
 Evaluate fall applied gypsum in conjunction with deep tillage versus cover crop systems - 4.
-Evaluate liquid calcium applied via irrigation water in cover crop systems.
+Evaluate liquid calcium applied via broadcast and irrigation water in cover crop systems.